-- Maximum eligible loan amounts were updated in the matrices within:

-- Section 2.3 (AUS Eligible)

-- Section 3.13 (Non AUS Eligible)

-Where National MI loan amount maximums are currently aligned with the GSE maximums, these changes will maintain that alignment when the new GSE limits take effect.

-- Section 1.3 Insured Originator Approval: Removed reference to a GSE HFA variance - Section 2.2.9 Assets and Equity: Clarified and relocated some of the terms from Section 1.3 to Section 2.2.9 regarding AUS eligible > 90% LTV HFA Affordable Loans may allow up to 4% IPCs

-- Section 2.3 Credit Overlay Requirements: Added a minimum 700 FICO score requirement if > 45% DTI in the following matrices: - Section 2.3.1 AUS Conforming Loans - Section 2.3.2 AUS Conforming High Balance Loans - Section 2.3.3 AUS Affordable Lending - Section 3.13.4 Non AUS Medical Professional Program: Increased maximum eligible loan amount to \$475,000 for 1-unit single-family, condos and co-ops up to 97% LTV; and for manufactured homes up to 90% LTV

-- Section 1.4 Delegation of Underwriting Authority: Added that Manufactured Home properties above 95% LTV are ineligible for delegated authority and must be submitted to National MI for approval. - Sections 2.2.6 and 3.2.1 Citizenship and Residency: Clarified that illegal aliens who entered the U.S. at a young age with deferred deportation (aka DACA) are ineligible for insurance. - Sections 2.2.12 and 3.12.7 State Restrictions: Repeated same language from Sections 1.1 and 3.6.5 that National MI does not insure properties located in Puerto Rico, Guam or the Virgin Islands. - Section 2.2.13 Manufactured Homes: Added new manufactured home requirements section and effective 9/6/2018, a manufactured home may not be on communal land (aka resident-owned community or ROC). - Sections 2.3 and 3.13 Product Eligibility Matrices: Added that construction-to-permanent excludes attached condos and co-ops.
+EFFECTIVE DATE REVISION SUMMARY 12.21.2017 Version 3.3: Maximum eligible loan amounts were updated in the matrices within: Section 2.3 (AUS Eligible) Section 3.13 (Non AUS Eligible) Where National MI loan amount maximums are currently aligned with the GSE maximums, these changes will maintain that alignment when the new GSE limits take effect.
+1.24.2018 Version 3.4: Section 1.3 Insured Originator Approval: Removed reference to a GSE HFA variance Section 2.2.9 Assets and Equity: Clarified and relocated some of the terms from Section 1.3 to Section 2.2.9 regarding AUS eligible > 90% LTV HFA Affordable Loans may allow up to 4% IPCs 3.24.2018 Version 3.5: Section 2.3 Credit Overlay Requirements: Added a minimum 700 FICO score requirement if > 45% DTI in the following matrices: Section 2.3.1 AUS Conforming Loans Section 2.3.2 AUS Conforming High Balance Loans Section 2.3.3 AUS Affordable Lending Section 3.13.4 Non AUS Medical Professional Program: Increased maximum eligible loan amount to \$475,000 for 1-unit single-family, condos and co-ops up to 97% LTV; and for manufactured homes up to 90% LTV 7.6.2018 Version 3.6: Section 1.4 Delegation of Underwriting Authority: Added that Manufactured Home properties above 95% LTV are ineligible for delegated authority and must be submitted to National MI for approval.
+Sections 2.2.6 and 3.2.1 Citizenship and Residency: Clarified that illegal aliens who entered the U.S. at a young age with deferred deportation (aka DACA) are ineligible for insurance.
+Sections 2.2.12 and 3.12.7 State Restrictions: Repeated same language from Sections 1.1 and 3.6.5 that National MI does not insure properties located in Puerto Rico, Guam or the Virgin Islands.
+Section 2.2.14 Manufactured Homes: Added new manufactured home requirements section and effective 9/6/2018, a manufactured home may not be on communal land (aka resident-owned community or ROC).
+Sections 2.3 and 3.13 Product Eligibility Matrices: Added that construction-to-permanent excludes attached condos and co-ops.
 Clarified and updated footnotes for Manufactured Home requirements.
+Added effective 9/6/2018, a manufactured home may not be on communal land (aka resident-owned condos and co-ops.
+Clarified and updated footnotes for Manufactured Home requirements.
 Added effective 9/6/2018, a manufactured home may not be on communal land (aka resident-owned community or ROC).

-For additional details, refer to the applicable Product Eligibility Matrix:
+For additional details, refer to the applicable Product Eligibility Matrix: Sec.
+2.3.1 - AUS Conforming

 Sec.
-3.13.2 - Non AUS Jumbo Sec.
-3.13.4 - Non AUS Medical Professional Program
+3.13.1 - Non AUS Conforming Sec.
+3.13.2 - Non AUS Jumbo